andres-erbsen/dename-writeup/dename.md

 -   The acknowledged commitments' signatures

-Currently, the in-memory data structures are reconstructed after a crash by reinterpreting the stored messages and using the saved encryption key instead of generating a new one.
+Currently, the in-memory data structures are reconstructed after a crash by replaying the stored messages and using the saved encryption key instead of generating a new one.
 This approach is very robust and allows for relatively straightforward code, but it depends on having a full log of all messages received during the last 3 rounds.
 Synchronously writing